googlecartographer/rfcs/text/0000-serialization-format.md

 ### Version 1.0 Serialization Order

-Using the definitions above, the proposed file-format for version 1.0 is as follows
+Using the definitions above, the proposed serialization format for version 1.0 is as follows

 *Version 1.0 Serialization Order* |
 :-------------------------------: |